13009

 Select your program

-Media Studies degree
+Degree in Media Studies

 The Bachelor’s Degree in Media Studies is an official degree that aims to train future professionals to work on diverse audiovisual products on any platform and in any medium: cinema, television, radio, video games or the Internet.
 To benefit from a professional career in the audiovisual communication sector, it’s essential to have the knowledge and know how to use the latest technology and innovation.
 For this reason, the curriculum includes differential subjects such as motion graphics, infographics and data processing, transmedia narrative, app design, gamification, and entertainment formats.